 - the transit time and amount of water which is transmitted from the dermis to the stratum corneum

-To fully understand dehydration, I need to do a recap on skin anatomy, so please bear with me.
+To fully understand dehydration, we need to do a recap on skin anatomy, so please bear with us for a moment.

 - Cells referred to as corneocytes are surrounded by waterproofing lipids which prevent evaporation of water from the skin.
 Common lipids are fatty acids, ceramides, and cholesterol.

 - Water-soluble compounds within the corneocytes make up our natural moisturising factor.
 They absorb water from the environment and the skin’s lower layers, helping to keep it adequately hydrated.
 Our NMF is comprised of amino acids, including urea, lactic acid, pyrrolidone carboxylic acid (PCA) and urocanic acid.

 - Desmosomes are tiny protein bridges that hold the corneocytes together; their role is to keep skin hydrated, making water evaporation difficult.